-Chuseok is one of the biggest and most important holidays in Korea.
+Chuseok, Korean Thanksgiving Day, is one of the biggest and most important holidays in Korea.
 Family members from near and far come together to share food and stories and to give thanks to their ancestors.
-In 2016, Chuseok Day falls on September 15.
+In 2017, Chuseok Day falls on October 4.
 As the day before and the day after are also part of the holiday, this year’s full holiday period will take place for ten days at the longest, from September 30 to October 9, including the weekends, National Foundation Day on October 3, and Hangeul Day on October 9.

 Many Koreans visit their hometowns to spend quality time with their family, as well as spend time with friends.
 The holidays also provide a good opportunity to enjoy traditional cultural experiences throughout Korea.
 Let’s take a closer look at the traditional Korean holiday of Chuseok.

 Chuseok is one of Korea’s three major holidays, along with Seollal (Lunar New Year’s Day) and Dano (the 5th day of the 5th lunar month).
-Chuseok is also referred to as Hangawi (한가위).
+Chuseok is also referred to as hangawi.
 Han means “big” and gawi means “the ides of the 8th lunar month or autumn.”
-According to the lunar calendar, the full harvest moon appears on the 15th day of the eight month.
+According to the lunar calendar, the full harvest moon appears on the 15th day of the eighth month.

-On morning of the day of Chuseok, family members gather at their homes to hold memorial services (called Charye, 차례) in honor of their ancestors.
-Formal Charye services are held twice a year: during Seollal (Lunar New Year’s Day) and Chuseok.
-The difference between the two services is that during Seollal the major representative food is tteokguk, a rice cake soup, while during Chuseok the major representative foods are freshly harvested rice, alcohol and songpyeon (half-moon rice cakes) are prepared as an offering to family’s ancestors.
+On morning of the day of Chuseok, family members gather at their homes to hold memorial services called charye in honor of their ancestors.
+Formal charye services are held twice a year: during Seollal (Lunar New Year’s Day) and Chuseok.
+During Chuseok’s charye, freshly harvested rice, alcohol and songpyeon (half-moon rice cakes) are prepared as an offering to family’s ancestors.
 After the service, family members sit down together at the table to enjoy delicious food.

 As Chuseok is a celebration of harvest and abundance, Koreans have spent the holiday period with various entertainment and folk games such as samulnori (traditional percussion quartette), talchum (mask dance), ganggangsullae (Korean circle dance), and ssireum (traditional Korean wrestling).Ganggangsullae is performed during Chusoek or Jeongwol Daeboreum (celebration of 15th day of the first lunar calendar).
-In this dance, women dressed in Hanbok (traditional Korean clothing) join hands in a circle and sing together on the night of the first full moon and on Chuseok.
+In this dance, women dressed in hanbok (traditional Korean clothing) join hands in a circle and sing together on the night of the first full moon and on Chuseok.
 There are several stories about its origin.
 One of the most well-known story says that the dance dates back to the Joseon Dynasty (1392-1910) when the Korean army used to dress the young women of the village in military uniforms and had them circle the mountains to give off the appearance that the Korean military was greater in number than it actually was from the enemy side.
 The Korean army enjoyed many victories thanks to this scare tactic.
 Ssireum, another significant traditional entertainment, is a one-on-one wrestling match held on a circular sand pit that requires strength and skills.

-A variety of foods are prepared during Chuseok to celebrate the bountiful harvest of the year, and one of the quintessential dishes for Chuseok.
-This type of rice cake is prepared with rice powder that is kneaded into a size that is a little smaller than a golf ball, and then filled with sesame seed, beans, red beans, chestnuts, or other nutritious ingredients.
+A variety of foods are prepared during Chuseok to celebrate the bountiful harvest of the year, and one of the most significant food that represents Chuseok is songpyeon.
+Songpyeon is prepared with rice powder that is kneaded into a size that is a little smaller than a golf ball, and then filled with sesame seeds, beans, red beans, chestnuts, or other nutritious ingredients.
 When steaming the songpyeon, the rice cakes are layered with pine needles to add the delightful fragrance of pine.
-On the eve of Chuseok, the entire family gathers together to make songpyeon.
-An old Korean anecdote says that the person who makes beautifully-shaped songpyeon will meet a good spouse or give birth to a beautiful baby.
-It is no wonder that all the single members of a family try their best to make the most beautiful songpyeon!
+It is an old tradition for the entire family gathers together to make songpyeon on the eve of Chuseok.
+An old Korean anecdote says that the person who makes beautifully shaped songpyeon will meet a good spouse or give birth to a beautiful baby.